 Officials from the World Health Organization (WHO) issued an update on an “undiagnosed disease” reported in the Democratic Republic of the Congo in recent weeks that has left dozens dead, saying “rapid response” teams are collecting samples.

-The deaths were recorded between Nov.
-10 and Nov.
-25 in the Panzi health zone of Kwango province.
-There were around 380 cases, almost half of which were children under the age of 5, according to the minister.
-Meanwhile, the Africa Centers for Disease Control and Prevention (Africa CDC) provided a different figure, with 376 cases and 79 deaths with the difference related to problems with surveillance and case definition, according to the head of the organization, Jean Kaseya.
+Meanwhile, the Africa Centers for Disease Control and Prevention (Africa CDC) provided a different figure—376 cases and 79 deaths—with the difference related to problems with surveillance and case definition, according to Dr. Jean Kaseya, who heads the organization.

 “The area is rural and remote, with access further hindered by the ongoing rainy season,” the WHO said in its statement.
 “Reaching it from Kinshasa by road takes an estimated 48 hours.
 These challenges, coupled with limited diagnostics in the region, have delayed the identification of the underlying cause.”

-“Given the clinical presentation and symptoms reported, and a number of associated deaths, acute pneumonia, influenza, COVID-19, measles, and malaria are being considered as potential causal factors with malnutrition as a contributing factor,” the health body said.
+“Given the clinical presentation and symptoms reported, and a number of associated deaths, acute pneumonia, influenza, COVID-19, measles, and malaria are being considered as potential causal factors with malnutrition as a contributing factor,” the health body stated.
 “Malaria is a common disease in this area, and it may be causing or contributing to the cases.”

-The WHO said, however, “The overall risk level to the affected communities is assessed as high.”
+However, it said that “the overall risk level to the affected communities is assessed as high.”

-“Of the 12 initial samples collected, 10 tested positive for malaria, although it’s possible that more than one disease is involved,” he said.
+“Of the 12 initial samples collected, 10 tested positive for malaria, although it’s possible that more than one disease is involved,” Ghebreyesus said.
 “Further samples will be collected and tested to determine the exact cause or causes.”

 Kaseya said the Africa CDC team will attempt to help “identify and address this emerging threat” and provide what he called “sustainable solutions.”